 It may surprise you but your baby’s oral hygiene matters from day 1 of life.
 The moment they start breast or formula feeding, milky sugars swill around their mouths.
 Some of these sugars will stick to their gums, and if left, they can start to build bacterial acids that do far more harm than good.

-A simple moist, soft cloth or dental wipe will gently remove milk debris left on your little one’s gums.
+A simple moist, soft cloth or baby dental wipe will gently remove milk debris left on your little one’s gums.
 Establishing this routine, is essential, as baby teeth need good foundations to grow too.

 Inevitably your baby is going to have to face the dreaded teething stage.
 From grizzly tears to sore, red gums, they may experience some pain.